A Warm Welcome from the Bishop

 Cancellation of Regional Meetings

-The Bishop of Maidstone’s regional meeting scheduled to be held in Solihull on 5th May has been postponed.
-We will make a decision about the London meeting planned for 17th June in the coming weeks.
+The Bishop of Maidstone’s regional meeting scheduled to be held in London on 17th June has been postponed.
 This follows the government’s latest advice concerning non-essential travel and avoiding gatherings of people.
 We do not yet know when it will be possible to reschedule these events but will publicise details once we have them.

 The booklets produced for these meetings are now available on this website as pdfs.
 Please click on the ‘Guidance’ tab above, the booklets are listed on the left hand side of that page.
 The two publications are: